• 1856 Flying Eagle Cents, Proof Values

 coin-icon-tr

-Values / U.S. Coins / Small Cents / Flying Eagle Cents, Proof (1856–1858)
+Values / U.S. Coins / Small Cents / Flying Eagle Cents, Proof (1856–1858) / 1856 Flying Eagle Cents, Proof

 The Greysheet Catalog (GSID) of the Flying Eagle Cents, Proof (1856–1858) series of Small Cents in the U.S. Coins contains 9 distinct entries with CPG® values between $8,000.00 and $160,000.00.
-The inception of the Flying Eagle Cent was the U.S. Mint’s farewell to Large Cents and
+America's first small-cent was the Flying Eagle cent, which was originally struck in 1856 as a

 The Greysheet Catalog (GSID) of the Flying Eagle Cents, Proof (1856–1858) series of Small Cents in the U.S. Coins contains 9 distinct entries with CPG® values between $8,000.00 and $160,000.00.